 Question: What effect do NCLEX pass rates have on the national nursing accreditation process?

-Answer: Seventy five percent for first time pass rates of nursing student graduates is presently one of the criteria in Standard 6 of the ACEN accreditation.
+Answer: Eighty percent for first time pass rates of nursing student graduates is presently one of the criteria in Standard 6 of the ACEN accreditation.
 This makes it a priority in step two of the accreditation process.
-It is also a requirement for the MBON.
-South Central College has engaged in a Corrective Action Plan with MBON for the pass rates of 2014 being less than 75%.
-In February of 2016, the MBON will summarize the pass rates of 2015.
-With the recent improvements in curriculum and the newly approved curricular changes, anticipation of pass rates being greater than 75%, is high.
-With the first time pass rates at or above the acceptable level, the accreditation process will move forward quickly with the hope of having an accreditation site visit and following approval in the fall of 2016.
+Seventy five percent It is also a the requirement for the MBON.
+South Central College engaged in a Corrective Action Plan with MBON for the pass rates being less than 75% in 2014 and 2015.
+The ASN is above the MBON pass rate level.
+The PN program is under Corrective Action with MBON for 2016.
+With the recent improvements in curriculum and the newly approved curricular changes, anticipation of pass rates being greater than 75%, is high

 Question: If SCC nursing programs are not yet nationally nursing accredited, can nursing students still sit for their NCLEX board exams to become either an LPN or RN?